hirak99/yabsnap/README.md

   - If you'd want full support on a distro, I'm happy to know so that I can evaluate and find a way to prioritize it.
 Please open an issue.

 - I deleted a snapshot manually.
-Will it confuse yabsnap?
+Will this confuse yabsnap?
   - No. You should also delete the corresponding metadata `-meta.json` manually (it's in the same directory).
 If you used `yabsnap delete PATH_TO_SNAPSHOT`, it would take care of that for you.